 The National Memorial of the Fortress of Breendonk was created by law in 1947.
-Although not all Belgian political prisoners were imprisoned in Breendonk during the occupation, the obscure reputation of the former Auffanglager meant that the legislator wanted to make Breendonk a permanent symbol of remembrance for all those who suffered or lost their lives during the war.
+Although not all Belgian political prisoners were imprisoned in Breendonk during the occupation, the infamous reputation of the former Auffanglager meant that the legislator wanted to make Breendonk a permanent symbol of remembrance for all those who suffered or lost their lives during the war.

 On 11 June 1946, the socialist member of parliament Gaston Hoyaux submitted a first bill to the Belgian Chamber of Representatives.
 As a former prisoner of Breendonk and of the Buchenwald concentration camp, he expressed the wish to erect, on the remains of the fortress, on this “sacred site”, a “Monument to the memory and recognition”.
-This place should become “an active and permanent centre of broad civilian propaganda”.
+This place should become “an active and permanent centre of wide civilian propaganda”.

 The bill followed the traditional legislative route: discussion in the Commission of National Defence, discussion of the amendments, approval in the Senate.
-On 10 July 1947, the House of Representatives passed the law by an absolute majority (167 votes to 169, two members abstained).
+On 10 July 1947, the House of Representatives passed the law by an absolute majority (167 votes ON 169, two members abstained).

 On 19 August 1947, Prince Charles signed the law creating the National Memorial of the Fort of Breendonk.
 The Memorial became an autonomous public institution, managed by a board of directors in which former prisoners or their successors were widely represented.